 As per the FRA, the forest rights shall be conferred free of all encumbrances and procedural requirements.
-Furthermore, without implementation of the provision of FRA on getting the informed consent of local communities for both diversion of community forest land as well as for reforestation, it poses legal and administrative hurdles in using existing forest land for implementation of India's ambitious Green India Mission that aims to respond to climate change by a combination of adaptation and mitigation measures in the forestry sector.
-It aims to increase forest/tree cover to the extent of 5 million hectares (Mha) and improve quality of forest/tree cover on another 5 Mha of forest/non-forest lands and support forest based livelihoods of 3 million families and generate co-benefits through ecosystem services (Government of India).
+Furthermore, without the FRA's provision for getting the informed consent of local communities for both diversion of community forest land and for reforestation, there would be legal and administrative hurdles in using existing forest land for implementation of India's ambitious Green India Mission that aims to respond to climate change by a combination of adaptation and mitigation measures in the forestry sector.
+It aims to increase forest/tree cover to the extent of 5 million hectares (Mha) and improve quality of forest/tree cover on another 5 Mha of forest/non-forest lands and support forest-based livelihoods of 3 million families and generate co-benefits through ES (Government of India 2010).